KamilaWZ/Testing-Portfolio/README.md

 ## Testing for iPrzedszkole app

-Here, you can find my documentation for testing [iPrzedszkole](https://iprzedszkole.progman.pl/) web application.
+Below, you can find my documentation for testing [iPrzedszkole](https://iprzedszkole.progman.pl/) web application.
 The app is an electronic system for kindergartens with a module for parents.
 I collected a plan of my tests, test scenarios, test cases, bug reports, and a report of my tests, as below: :point_down:

 *  [Test plan](https://github.com/KamilaWZ/Testing-Portfolio/files/10343504/Plan.testow.pdf)
 *  [Test scenarios](https://github.com/KamilaWZ/Testing-Portfolio/files/10343480/Scenariusz.testowy.pdf)